NatanHerzog/statics-matlab/CHAPTER-2/ch2_plan.md

 `sind(90) = 1`

-For every trigonometric function, the appended `d` signifies that the input is taken in degrees.
+For every trigonometric function, the name includes a `d` at the end to signify that the input is taken in degrees.
 Otherwise, the input is radians.
 This rule applies to inverse trigonometric functions as well.

 `asin(1) = pi/2`